Tomáš Berdych: 2005: Maiden Masters title, top 30

-2006: Top 15, two finals
+2006: Top 10, two finals

 In 2006, Berdych started the year at the Brisbane International, where he reached the semifinals, losing to Xavier Malisse.
 However, he lost early in Sydney, the Australian Open, Marseille, Rotterdam, and Dubai.
 He then made it to the fourth round of the Indian Wells Masters before losing to Marcos Baghdatis, and the third round of the 2006 NASDAQ–100 Open, losing to David Nalbandian.
 He then lost in the second rounds at Barcelona and Monte Carlo, and the third round at Rome.
 He reached his first French Open fourth round but lost to Roger Federer in three sets.

 He then reached his first grass-court final at the Halle Open, falling to No. 1 Roger Federer in three sets.
 He reached the fourth round at Wimbledon, but again lost to Federer, this time in straight sets.
 He then made it to the semifinals at the 2006 Mercedes Cup, losing to eventual champion David Ferrer.
 He then played in the 2006 Rogers Cup, where he upset Rafael Nadal in three sets, before losing to Richard Gasquet in the quarterfinals.
 He then made it to his third straight fourth round in a Major at the 2006 US Open, losing to James Blake.

 Berdych reached the finals of the 2006 Kingfisher Airlines Tennis Open, where he lost to Dmitry Tursunov.
 In the 2006 Madrid Masters, Berdych delivered back-to-back upsets over former No. 1 Andy Roddick, and Rafael Nadal, but lost to Fernando González in the semifinals.
+Following this, Berdych rose to a career-high of No. 10 for the very first time in his career.
 In the 2006 BNP Paribas Masters as the defending champion, he lost in the quarterfinals to Dominik Hrbatý in three sets.

-Berdych defeated Rafael Nadal in Madrid, but lost in his semifinal match against Fernando González in straight sets.
+Berdych ended 2006 with a year-end ranking of No. 13.